 Each sub-section of the report should be no more than 250 words in length.
-The reports will be shared with the ACC who will review the progress reports.
+ACC may employ a scale-based survey to be filled out by the advisor to collect student performance metrics when collecting annual review material.
+The reports will be shared with the ACC who will review the progress.